đź’ˇKEY TAKEAWAYS

 Not all traffic violations rise to the level of a criminal offense.
 In Colorado, minor violations—like failing to yield or forgetting to signal—are civil infractions.
 These do not carry jail time or appear on your criminal record.
 However, they may still result in fines, DMV points, and higher insurance premiums.

 Criminal traffic offenses, by contrast, involve behavior that endangers others.
-Examples include reckless driving, hit-and-run incidents, and driving under restraint.
+Examples include reckless driving, hit-and-run incidents, and speeding 25 over the limit.
 These actions are treated as misdemeanors or felonies and prosecuted through the criminal court system.
 A conviction for one of these offenses may have more serious consequences than a simple fine.

 Understanding where your charge falls on this spectrum helps you make wiser choices.
 The label—infraction or criminal offense—will shape both your legal options and the potential outcome of your case.